• Menu

 Visit Legendary Stanley Park

-Landscape architects barely had to lay a hand on the local coastal rainforest to create what has been dubbed the best park in the world – although the addition of thousands of vivid spring flowers certainly didn’t hurt.
+Landscape architects barely had to lay a hand on the local coastal rainforest to create what has been dubbed the best park in the world – although the addition of thousands of vivid Vancouver spring flowers certainly didn’t hurt.

 Stanley Park is the best place in Vancouver to escape the urban grind – and there are few better places to catch a glimpse of the city’s vivid spring blooms.
-Here you can see massive collections of tulips, hybrid rhododendrons, and cherry blossoms.
+Here, you can see massive collections of tulips, hybrid rhododendrons, and cherry blossoms.

 Children looking for an egg-citing experience will enjoy a ride aboard the Easter train – where the popular Stanley Park Railway is given an Easter-themed makeover.
 Kids will travel through the forest in pursuit of bunnies and other furry friends – before meeting the Easter bunny!